 Ration: A fixed amount of a commodity supplied to a person on a regular basis.
-On plantations the enslaved people were typically given rations of food and clothing.6
+On plantations the enslaved people were typically given rations of food and clothing.
+A food allowance for one day.6

 Cash Crop: The principle crop that was grown for profit.
-At Somerset Place, cash crops included, rice, corn, wheat, sweet potatoes, and lumber.
+At Somerset Place cash crops included, rice, corn, wheat, sweet potatoes, and lumber.

-Artisan: Someone who specializes in a skilled trade, especially one that involves making items by hand.
+Artisan: Someone who specializes in a specific trade.
+A skilled trade, one that involves making items by hand.